 Self-exclusion from more than one bookmaker/betting shop in your area:

 Please note this scheme is not operated by GamCare – if you have any questions or queries about your registration please call the number below.

-To self-exclude from all land based UK Casinos, please visit:
+To self-exclude from all land based UK Casinos, please visit the SENSE website.

 Self-exclusion from UK bingo venues:

-For more information on self-excluding from all land-based bingo venues in the UK, please visit the Bingo Association website.
+For more information on self-excluding from all land-based bingo venues across Great Britain, please visit the Bingo Association website.